yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-multicast.markdown

 [Wireshark (formerly Ethereal)|http://www.wireshark.org/] - accumulates years of network analyzing experience and is far more mature and known than other tools.
 It is a cross-platform packet sniffer/network analyzer tool (used both in Windows and Unix/Linux).
 It allows you to examine data from a live network, or from a capture file on disk.
 You can interactively browse the capture data, viewing summary and detail information for each packet.
 It has several powerful features, including a rich display filter language and the ability to view the reconstructed stream of a TCP session.

-(i) **To find TTL**, you should monitor some traffic (start-stop on the proper interface), in the monitoring log.
+{% info %} **To find TTL**, you should monitor some traffic (start-stop on the proper interface), in the monitoring log.
 Choose the packet you are interested in, and look at its IP layer - TTL (and other parameters) are shown.

-(i) The **default TTL value is 3** (was 15).
+{% info %} The **default TTL value is 3** (was 15).
 See [Multicast Settings|Lookup Service Configuration#LookupServiceConfiguration-MulticastSettings] section for details of how to modify that value.